jfranciscosousa/jfranciscosousa.com/src/blog/posts/building-and-hosting-discord-bots.md

 ## The bot

-Now make sure your directory dedicated for this project and also don't forget to initialize a git repo, we are going to need it.
+Now make sure your directory dedicated to this project and also don't forget to initialize a git repo, we are going to need it.
 Now, like most ruby projects, let's start with a `Gemfile`.

 ```ruby
 source "https://rubygems.org"